A dirty, unreadable number plate, worn tyres or even a lack of windscreen washer fluid are among reasons many cars fail their annual MOT.

 Your car must pass its MOT once a year, meaning at least 45-60 minutes at an authorised testing centre.
 New cars are allowed on the road for three years (four in Northern Ireland) before they need their first MOT.

 Test centres are particularly busy in March and September, the two months when new cars are registered.
-If your car is due this March, it may be wise to book a test now, as it has been three years since March 2015, when there were 492,774 new car registrations, the highest since the switch to six-monthly plate changes in 1999.
+If your car's MOT is due to expire in March, it may be wise to book a test early.
+In March 2015, a whopping 492,774 new car registrations were recorded, the highest since the switch to six-monthly plate changes in 1999.

 If you have lost your MOT certificate and aren’t sure when your car is due for its check, it’s simple to find out by using the government-run vehicle enquiry serviceby entering your registration number and vehicle make.
 You can also sign up for a free text message or email reminder one month before your MOT is due.